 Annotate the data from the practitioner dashboard — flag events, add session notes, mark goal achievements.
 Your annotations will appear in context in the report.

 Select the client, choose the date range, and click Export.
-The report is generated instantly — charts, notes, and all — ready for EHR entry, referral, or supervision.
+A print-ready report opens in your browser — save as PDF and attach to any EHR system, referral, or supervision file.